Magazine: Epicurean Living

 Epicureanism isn’t a dogma or a religion.
 It’s named after a long-dead Greek philosopher (Epicurus) whose writings were lost in a fire.
-We think he liked to eat olives and chat about good living with a group of his nature-loving and deeply thoughtful friends in his garden.
+We think he liked to eat olives and chat about good living with a group of his nature-loving, deeply thoughtful friends while hanging out in his garden.
+(So do I!)

-In truth, at this point, his ideas are more of a “gist” or loose “framework” of a philosophy that’s been adapted many times over thousands of years to make it mesh with the times.
+In truth, at this point, his ideas are more of a “gist” or loose “framework” of a philosophy that’s been adapted over thousands of years.
 I can sum up how it applies to my life in a single sentence.

 Epicureanism is pleasurable living by way of moderation.

-Just click on an issue cover below and start reading!
+If you need a little inspiration as you grapple with that question, please click on an issue cover below to start reading!

 Epicurean Living Magazine